-The following unit combinations in Mathematics will be offered in 2024, classified in decreasing order of difficulty.
+The following unit combinations in Mathematics will be offered in 2025.

-Students should discuss their choices with their Mathematics teacher or the Head of Faculty to ensure that they are making a reasonable and viable choice.
+Students should discuss their choices with their Mathematics teacher or the Head of Learning to ensure that they are making a reasonable and viable choice.
 Their teacher will recommend the most appropriate course for Years 11 and 12.